 Competitors from three Canadian provinces and 28 states brought 176 horses of 31 breeds and crossbreds for 786 rides in tests and rail classes (info from http://www.wdaaworldshow.org/).
-From Alberta: Julie Moorcroft showing Backtrax Grace in Gold in Introductory Open and All About Bling in Basic Open; Sharon Crawford showing Tango Del Diablo in Level 3 Amateur and Freestyle Open; Sandra Oxtoby showing Wrangler Do in Level 3 Open; Jacklyn Hegberg showing Chip N At Midnite in Basic Level Junior and Level 1 Junior.
-From Saskatchewan: Kelly Adams showing Meagan in Introductory Open and Basic Open and Hotrodder Mike in Level 2 and 3 Open.
-From Ontario: Walter Mantler showing Liberachi SS in Level 2 and 3 Open; Sherry Beaudry showing I Forgot the Pie in Introductory Amateur.
-For full results of the show visit http://www.horseshowconsulting.com.
+From Alberta: Julie Moorcroft showing Backtrax Grace in Gold in Introductory Open and All About Bling in Basic Open; Sharon Crawford showing Tango Del Diablo in Level 3 Amateur and Freestyle Open; Sandra Oxtoby is showing Wrangler Do in Level 3 Open; Jacklyn Hegberg is showing Chip N At Midnite in Basic Level Junior and Level 1 Junior.
+From Saskatchewan: Kelly Adams shows Meagan in Introductory Open, Basic Open, and Hotrodder Mike in Level 2 and 3 Open.
+From Ontario: Walter Mantler is showing Liberachi SS in Level 2 and 3 Open; Sherry Beaudry is showing I Forgot the Pie in Introductory Amateur.
+For the full results of the show, visit http://www.horseshowconsulting.com.

 Jacklyn, how long have you been riding?
-I started at age 8, so 10 years.
+I started at age 8, so ten years.

 What else have you competed in?
 4H Equitation, 4H English and Western pleasure, 4H Horsemanship and 4H Trail.

 How did you become interested in Western Dressage?
-In the fall of 2012 I started boarding at Lisa Wieben’s Mountain View Training Stables near Bowden, AB.
-I started taking lessons from her and was in the 4H club she teaches.
-She started teaching Western dressage clinics at her facility and I participated with my horse Cash.
-In 2014, I started riding Lisa’s horse Maverick, and in 2015 I competed with him in 4H and in Western dressage.
-In the middle of that summer I purchased Maverick.
+In fall of 2012, I started boarding at Lisa Wieben’s Mountain View Training Stables near Bowden, AB.
+I started taking lessons from her and was at the 4H club she teaches.
+She began teaching Western dressage clinics at her facility, and I participated with my horse Cash.
+In 2014, I started riding Lisa’s horse Maverick, and in 2015 I competed with him in 4H and Western dressage.
+In the middle of that summer, I purchased Maverick.

 Why did you decide to compete at the Western Dressage World Show?
-This year is my last year as a junior competitor and our show season has gone really well.
+This year is my last year as a junior competitor, and our show season has gone well.
 Lisa encouraged me to go.

 What was the experience like?
 It was exciting!!
 I learned a lot of lessons.